Nosto/wiki-docs/apis/frontend/implementation-guide-session-api/spa-basics-tracking-events.md

 ## Upon viewing the homepage

-When viewing a home-page, there's no context to be provided, so invoking the `viewIndex` will suffice.
+When viewing a home-page, there's no context to be provided, so invoking the `viewFrontPage` will suffice.

 ```javascript
 nostojs(api => {